RBST host three Lantra accredited courses; Livestock Checkers, Conservation Grazing in Practice and an Advanced Conservation Grazing in Practice.

 What will be covered?
-This course aims to provide candidates with the knowledge and skills required to successfully integrate the delivery of conservation objectives through grazing and land management with different species of livestock.
+The aim is to provide delegates with the knowledge and skills required to successfully integrate the delivery of conservation objectives through grazing and land management with different species of livestock.
 This is alongside ensuring effective management of animal welfare and compliance with all the respective legal requirements.

 Who should attend?
 The course is suitable for those already involved in conservation grazing and further their knowledge or those looking to move into the sector.
 The type of attendee can include but is not limited to land owners, farmers, graziers, smallholders, rangers, site managers, ecologists etc.

-Note: GAP courses will involve indoor and outdoor learning with some physical activity, such as stock handling and walking with close proximity to livestock.
+Note: All GAP courses will involve indoor and outdoor learning with some physical activity, such as stock handling and walking within close proximity to livestock.

 *There is a minimum age requirement of 18 years to attend GAP courses, or 16 years if attending with an appropriate parent, guardian or colleague.

-To book, or if you have any particular requirements such as dietary, language or special needs, have any general queries or are unsure of the suitability of the course please contact [email protected].
+To book, or if you have any additional requirements or needs, have any general queries or are unsure of the suitability of the course, please call 02476 696551 or email [email protected]

 Why not take a look at our comprehensive resource library?